Americana

 44

-"DeLillo's swift, ironic, and witty cross-country American nightmare doesn't have a dull or an unoriginal line." --Rolling Stone The first novel by Don DeLillo, author of White Noise (winner of the National Book Award) and The Silence At twenty-eight, David Bell is the American Dream come true.
-He has fought his way to the top, surviving office purges and scandals to become a top television executive.
-David's world is made up of the images that flicker across America's screens, the fantasies that enthrall America's imagination.
-When, at the height of his success, the dream (and the dream-making) become a nightmare, David sets out to rediscover reality.
-Camera in hand, he journeys across the country in a mad and moving attempt to capture and to impose a pattern on America's--and his own--past, present, and future.
+"DeLillo's swift, ironic, and witty cross-country American nightmare doesn't have a dull or an unoriginal line."--Rolling Stone The first novel by Don DeLillo, author of the National Book Award-winning White Noise At twenty-eight, David Bell is living the American Dream.
+He has fought his way to the top, becoming a top television executive who has captivated America's imagination through the images on their flickering screens.
+At the height of his success, David becomes disillusioned with the realities of consumerism and mass media and sets out to rediscover reality--and himself.
+Camera in hand, he journeys across the country in a mad and moving attempt to capture and find meaning in America's past, present, and future.
+Don DeLillo delivers a witty and incisive examination of Amerca's cultural heritage and the complexities of identity in this classic work of postmodernist...

 Visa mer